Floriferous Delights - Explore our favourite floral and nature based hues

-We create natural, breathable, bio-based colour and paint to help you tell your story of home and place.
+We create natural, breathable, bio-based colour and paint to help tell your story of home.

 Atelier Ellis treasures home in its truest sense - as a container for everything.
 An almanac of our homes as the holder of our possessions, experiences, palettes, people and place.

-We want your home to be an uplifting container for the life, stories and memories that happen there.
-Our intensely pigmented, en terré colours are designed to envelop you and create spaces that are welcoming, calming and cocooning.
+We want your home to be an uplifting container for the life, stories and memories that happen there. are designed to envelop you and create spaces that are welcoming, calming and cocooning.

 We craft our colours like an artist, using up to 10 pigments to create our perfectly complex, unique and nuanced shades.
 Every colour is both familiar and comforting, imagined from timeless human, nature and art-based ideas.